 What is personalized learning?
 What do we want it to look like at La Escuelita?
 Where do we begin?
 How can we support each other?
 How do kids learn how to drive their own learning?
 What about our youngest learners?
 How do we give students greater choice and voice?

-What is personalized learning?
-Here’s a definition from New Learning Models by Natalie Abel.
+Here’s a definition of personalized learning from New Learning Models by Natalie Abel.

 “Tailoring learning for each student’s strengths, needs and interests–including enabling student voice and choice in what, how, when and where they learn–to provide flexibility and supports to ensure mastery of the highest standards possible.”

 Click to download: LaEscuelita’s Personalized Learning Library.
-(These are all of the books that La Escuelita’s teacher have access to.)
+(These are books that La Escuelita’s teachers can borrow.)